Keto Cinnamon Roll Coffee Cake

 Frequently Asked Questions

-I've tried four or five different brands for this recipe and they all work.
-Just follow whatever instructions are on your box for the base batter (eggs, water, oil) and use those same baking temps.
+I've tried four or five different keto brands and they all work.
+Follow whatever instructions are on your box for the base batter (eggs, water, oil) and use those same baking temps.
 My favorites are Duncan Hines for the lightest texture and Good Dees for the lowest carb count.
+I've also used King Arthur and it turned out great.

-Can I make this keto coffee cake from scratch?
+Can I make this from scratch without a box mix?

 I've made it both ways.
 If you have a basic keto yellow cake or white cake recipe you like, use that as your base, add the cinnamon swirl, and bake according to your recipe's directions.
-I find the box mix version turns out lighter, but the from-scratch version has a denser, more traditional coffee cake crumb that I also enjoy.
+I find the box mix version turns out lighter, but the from-scratch version has a denser, more traditional crumb that I also enjoy.
+The swirl and glaze work the same either way.

 Can I use this recipe to make cupcakes?